 How To Break Through a Plateau

-If you’ve been lifting weights for a while, you’ve probably hit that dreaded dead end where nothing seems to get you new gains.
-You’re confused because you’ve been doing what you were taught to do over and over.
-You’ve cranked up the weights, you’ve changed and rearranged some exercises, and yet, you’re not seeing any changes in the mirror.
+If you’ve been lifting weights for a while, you’ve probably hit a dreaded dead end where nothing seems to get you new gains.
+You’re confused because you’ve been doing what you were taught to do, yet nothing has changed: You’ve cranked up the weights, you’ve changed and rearranged some exercises.
+Still nothing.

 It might have to do with a couple of reasons which I am about to address right about… Wait for it… Now.